algernon/keyboardio-worklog/worklog.md

 * Updated the examples touched yesterday to use `auto &serial_port` instead of `&serialPort`, to match our naming convention.
 * Updated the bootloader docs to use the latest naming scheme.
+* Simplified the way key indexes are made available, so that hardware plugins do not need to include `key_indexes.h` themselves, Kaleidoscope.h will do that for them.

 # 2019-11-03